plotly/academy/_react/part-2.md

 }
 ```

-The five properties we care about are: `dt`, the epoch time of the weather prediction, `temp`, the expected temperature, `temp_min` and `temp_max`, the, respectively, minimum and maximum expected temperature, and `weather[0].main`, a string description of the weather at that time.
+The five properties we care about are: `dt_txt`, the time of the weather prediction, `temp`, the expected temperature, `temp_min` and `temp_max`, the, respectively, minimum and maximum expected temperature, and `weather[0].main`, a string description of the weather at that time.
 OpenWeatherMap gives us a lot more data than that though, and I encourage you to snoop around a bit more and see what you could use to make the application more comprehensive!

 Now that we know what we need, lets get down to it – how do we actually fetch the data here? (by now `xhr` should have finished installing)